 - Preheat oven to 375 degrees.
 Line baking sheets with silicone baking mats or parchment paper.

-- Whisk together flour, baking powder and sugar until combined.
-Make a well in the center and add oil, milk 1 tablespoon anise extract, and eggs.
+- Whisk together flour, baking powder, and sugar until combined.
+Make a well in the center and add oil, milk 1 tablespoon almond extract, and eggs.
 Using a sturdy wooden spoon, mix together until all ingredients are incorporated and smooth.

 - Using a small cookie scoop, scoop up a one inch ball of dough, and place on prepared cookie sheet, with 1 inch between cookies.
 Slightly flatten tops.
 Bake for 8-10 minutes in preheated oven until cookies are cooked.
 They will not brown.

-- Meanwhile, make glaze.
-In a small mixing bowl, whisk together powdered sugar, anise extract and 1 tablespoon of hot water until smooth.
+- Meanwhile, make, glaze.
+In a small mixing bowl, whisk together powdered sugar, almond extract, and 1 tablespoon of hot water until smooth.
 Glaze should remain thick like the consistency of molasses.